What are things you can do to increase sexual desire with a partner

 To begin, it’s helpful to understand what kind of desire you and your partner have.
 There are at least two kinds of desire that we know of: spontaneous desire and responsive desire.

-Those with spontaneous desire might have the experience of feeling turned on and horny out of nowhere – there’s not necessarily a cue in the environment that caused it.
+Those with spontaneous desire might have the experience of feeling turned on and horny out of nowhere – there’s not necessarily a cue in the environment that causes it.
 Those with a more responsive desire are more sensitive to environmental cues and are often more likely to be turned on or off based on what’s going on in their day, how they’re feeling in their bodies, and what’s going on in their environment.

 The first thing is understanding which of those categories you fall into (or maybe you’re somewhere in between).
 Knowing what kind of desire you have helps us to figure out how to bridge the gap between yours and your partner’s kinds of desire.